 Tip #3: Prioritize Sleep and Relaxation

 Whether you find yourself exploring new sites or hosting hectic family dinners, a vacation can sometimes feel like the opposite of relaxation.
-But a recent study shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immunity.2
+But a recent study shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immune function.2

 Other findings further posit that lack of sleep can lead to increased errors at work and while operating machinery (like our cars) which can lead to accidents that cost both our resources and our lives.
 Making time for a short 20 minute power nap can help you de-stress and improve your mental and emotional function while you’re awake.